Water Neutrality Guidebook

 Step 1: Obtain Baseline Water Demand for the subject property.

 Staff to provide the applicant with the existing property’s Baseline Water Demand which is the average water use over the previous five-years from the date the building permit application was submitted.
-This would be the baseline to compare the Projected Water Demand.
-Where no water data is available, the Baseline Water Demand would be the five-year average of properties in the same customer class as the existing use or previously existing use with the same meter size, as determined by staff.
+Please email utility@fostercity.org to obtain the baseline water demand.

 Examples of Water Neutrality Measures